 Expanding public access

-The challenge was to transform this 1930s building into a “modern, well equipped and efficient new headquarters fit for the 21st century”.
+The challenge was to transform this 1930s structure into a “modern, well equipped and efficient new headquarters fit for the 21st century”.

-The most obvious outward sign of the refurbishment was the striking new entrance – part of the Met’s remit to make their flagship building more open and accessible.
-The building was also extended and new public spaces created.
+The most obvious outward sign of the refurbishment is the striking new entrance – part of the Met’s remit to make their flagship building more open and accessible.
+The building has also been extended and new public spaces created.

 Practical, cost-effective… and sustainable

-The brief for the project focused heavily on cost-effective sustainability and on making sure the refurbished building sit comfortably in its environment: although it was not listed, it is surrounded by Grade 1 and Grade 2 buildings and streetscapes.
+The original brief for the project focused heavily on cost-effective sustainability and on making sure the refurbished building sits comfortably in its environment: although it’s not listed, it is surrounded by Grade 1 and Grade 2 buildings and streetscapes.

-For BAM, this was an historic building and a high-profile client.
+For BAM, the challenge was to work sensitively with an historic building and a high-profile client.
 The stakes were high, as the project needed to be practical, cost effective and efficient, while also using good quality materials from sustainable sources.